datacarpentry/stata-economics/_episodes/02-data-quality.md

 ## Read a .csv file

 Next we will read the World Development Indicators dataset.
-The data is in `data/WDIData.csv`.
-The other .csv files starting with `WDI` give some metadata.
-For example, `data/WDISeries.csv` describes the variables ("indicators" in World Bank speak), `data/WDICountry.csv` gives a codelist of countries, and `data/WDIFootnote.csv` includes footnotes.
+The data is in `data/raw/worldbank/WDIData.csv`.The other .csv files starting with `WDI` give some metadata.
+For example, `data/raw/worldbank/WDISeries.csv` describes the variables ("indicators" in World Bank speak), `data/raw/worldbank/WDICountry.csv` gives a codelist of countries, and `data/raw/worldbank/WDIFootnote.csv` includes footnotes.

 Reading text data from .csv files can be even more challenging.
 Let us read the country names and characteristics.
 This is what the file should look like.